||Switzerland, the Valais, and Italy

-From the hushed mountains passes and isolated stone farms to the immense green valleys and wooden Swiss chalets, from the buzz of thriving Swiss mountain resorts to the tranquil quiet of less-visited Italian villages, and from pasta to rösti, this trip will undoubtedly offer an intriguing mix of landscapes and cultures.
+From hushed mountains passes and isolated stone farms to immense green valleys and wooden Swiss chalets, from the buzz of thriving Swiss mountain resorts to the tranquil quiet of less-visited Italian villages, and from pasta to rösti, this trip will undoubtedly offer experiences that only an intriguing mix of landscapes and cultures can provide.

-Day 1: Rendezvous in Aosta, Italy, in the afternoon.
+Day 1: Arrive in Aosta and transfer to Valtournanche Independent travel to and rendezvous in Aosta, Italy, in the afternoon.
 This village is easily reached by train from Milan, Italy, or from Geneva, Switzerland.
 Once we have gathered as a group, we will transfer to the small village of Val Tournenche.
 Welcome dinner.

 Day 2: Hike to St. Jacques.
 Our day begins with a short transfer to Cheneil, a small hamlet of stone farmhouses.
 From here, we climb up through open pastures to the Colle di Nina, at nearly 9,200′, with impressive views of the range of peaks between the Matterhorn and Monte Rosa.
 Our long descent to St. Jacques is a classic high alpine experience: amazing views, open meadows, craggy outcroppings.

-Day 3: Today’s hike is accented by a wild and timeless feeling.
+Day 3: Hike to Gressoney- St. Jean Today’s hike is in an accented by a wild and timeless feeling.
 Climbing up to the Colle de Pinter (9,164′) and then descending to the picturesque village of Gressonay-St. Jean, we hike through untamed pastures and past old rustic farms.

-Day 4: Having left the Val d’Aosta, we have now entered the Piedmont region and the valley of Walsers.
-The Walsers, a people originally of German descent, migrated over the mountains from Switzerland to this region, bringing their culture, language and architecture.
+Day 4: Hike to Alagna Having left the Val d’Aosta, we have now entered the Piedmont region and the valley of Walsers.
+The Walsers, a people originally of German descent, migrated over the mountains from Switzerland to this region, bringing their culture, language, and architecture.
 We’ll arrive in the early afternoon and will have time to explore Alagna and the small Walser Museum.

-Day 5: From our starting point at 4,810′, we climb to the Colle di Turlo, at 9,035′.
-Wild and unscarred by ski lifts, roads and hotels, this hike will prove to be the longest and most remote hike of the trip.
+Day 5: Hike to Macugnaga From our starting point at 4,810′, we climb to the Colle di Turlo, at 9,035′.
+Wild and unscarred by ski lifts, roads or hotels, this hike will prove to be the longest and most remote hike of the trip.
 Our descent of about 4,900′ leads us to Isella and then to our hotel in the small village of Macugnaga for the night.

-Day 6: From Macugnaga, we will take the cable car to the Passo di Monte Moro.
+Day 6: Hike to Saas Fee From Macugnaga, we will take the cable car to the Passo di Monte Moro.
 Looking back, the views of Monte Rosa and her east wall will equal the most impressive of mountain landscapes.
-Its precipitous rise is amazing.
+The precipitous rise is amazing.
 We’ll leave Italy and cross into Switzerland at the pass.
-On our descent from the pass, we’ll take an ancient trade route paved for use by mules.
+On our descent from the pass, we’ll take an ancient trade route originally paved for use by mules.
 Arriving at the dam at Mattmark, we’ll then take a bus to Saas Fee.

 From Saas Fee we take the bus to Sass Grund and the lift to Kreuzboden mid station.
 From here we hike the high belvedere to Gspon.
-This is one of the classic hikes in the alps, with stunning views of the Mischabel Range with its numerous peaks and tumbling glaciers.
+This is one of the classic hikes in the Alps, with stunning views of the Mischabel Range and its numerous peaks and tumbling glaciers.
 From Gspon we take the cable car (2 sections) to Stalden.
-Once in Stalden take the next train to Zermatt.
-Arrive in Zermatt in the late afternoon.
+Once in Stalden, we'll take the next train to Zermatt and arrive in Zermatt in the late afternoon.
 Overnight in hotel in Zermatt.
-Elevation gain: some, but not very much; Elevation loss: 1,850’; Distance: about 8.6 miles; Hiking time: 5 – 5 ½ hours.
-D

-Day 8: Day hike to the Hohenbalmen.
-This strenuous hike is stunning, but not easy or short.
-What makes it special is there are no lifts, no cars, no roads, no bikes – there are only paths, open meadows and outstanding views of the Matterhorn and the entire Mischabel Range – Monte Rosa, Dom, Dufour, Liskamm, Breithorn, Castor and Pollox.
+Day 8: Day Hike to the Hohenbalmen.
+This strenuous hike is stunning, but neither easy nor short.
+What makes it special is the absence of lifts, cars, roads, and bikes – there are only paths, open meadows and outstanding views of the Matterhorn and the entire Mischabel Range – Monte Rosa, Dom, Dufour, Liskamm, Breithorn, Castor and Pollox.
 The trail, busy with hikers at first, leads to the Edelweiss Restaurant and the Trift Hotel.
 Many day hikers stop at these points, but those willing to continue to climb and put in the effort will be richly rewarded.
-After our fill of views, we descend, sometimes steeply, and circle back back to Zermatt.
+After our fill of views, we descend, sometimes steeply, and circle back to Zermatt.
 Farewell dinner.

 Day 9: Independent departure from Zermatt.
 Please allow for travel time when making plans.
 Allow for about 4 hours of train travel time to either the Geneva or Zurich Airports.
 The earliest train departs Zermatt at 5:40 am.
 Travel to Milan Malpensa takes about 3 1/2 – 4 hours by train and a short taxi ride for the last bit.
 Please plan flight times accordingly.